 Maximize Your Availability

-EFT Enterprise’s High Availability (HA) solution with active-active clustering can protect your critical business processes and ensure that your crucial file transfer systems are “always on” and employees, customers and business partners experience seamless availability of critical applications and information, even during periods of uncertainty or crisis.
+Globalscape EFT’s High Availability (HA) solution with active-active clustering can protect your critical business processes and ensure that your crucial file transfer systems are “always on” and employees, customers and business partners experience seamless availability of critical applications and information, even during periods of uncertainty or crisis.

 - Maintain availability through any planned or unplanned outage